 - Transitioning from Senior Living to Hospice

-So, you’ve selected the finest assisted living facility for your loved one, or are pretty much there and are looking to get all your ducks in a row.
-Start developing (and following) a plan as early as two months before their move-in date.
+So, you’ve selected the finest assisted living facility and are looking to get your ducks in a row.
+Start developing (and following) a plan as early as two months before the move-in date.

-It’s important to keep your loved one involved throughout the whole downsizing process as much as you can.
-It may seem easier to make executive decisions, but their long-term happiness in the nursing home tends to correlate to what belongings come along to make their new surroundings feel like home.
+It’s important to keep everyone informed throughout the whole downsizing process.
+It may seem easier to make executive decisions, but long-term happiness in a smaller home tends to correlate to what belongings come along to make new surroundings feel like home.

 Consider Senior Transitioning Services

 Hiring a company for help could be beneficial to simplify downsizing and moving.
 Senior transitioning services assist in helping seniors downsize and move to retirement communities and nursing homes.
 From sorting items, deciding what is coming, packing, transportation, move-in, set up, and more, they offer support for many facets of the transition.

 - Those that don’t live close to family.